MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 ### Mathematical Operators

 Java has the following built-in mathematical operators.
-You can use them to manipulate and calculate numeric values.
+We can use them to manipulate and calculate numeric values.

 | Operator | Example              | New Value of `score`                                         |
 | -------- | -------------------- | ------------------------------------------------------------ |